WhatsApp Business Platform (API) – Everything You Need to Know

 The WhatsApp Business API’s secure setup enables companies to use WhatsApp in their customer communication.
 Messages are end-to-end encrypted, which means WhatsApp or other third-party providers can’t read them – making this solution more secure than a conventional email.

-Unlike the WhatsApp Business App, which is 100% free, the API is a more advanced solution that comes with a paid model.
+Unlike the WhatsApp Business App, which is free, the API solution is more advanced and comes with a paid model.
 However, the costs vary considerably by provider so make sure to compare providers first.
 These are the different costs you can expect:

 To protect users and prevent unwanted trading on its platform, WhatsApp follows a strict commerce policy.
 Some of these restrictions are evident (e.g. weapons, drugs, gambling).
 Others are somewhat surprising (e.g. contact lenses, wigs, food supplements).
-So check the list carefully and make sure that your product or service is compliant.

 Get started in three steps

-But there are still ways for you to promote the WhatsApp channel directly on your site.
-For example, by using an icon in the contact bar, like BMW Zurich does.
-When a website visitor clicks on the button, they are navigated to a page showing the WhatsApp number they can contact.
+Thankfully there are plenty of ways to promote your WhatsApp channel.
+For example, you can share an icon in the contact bar directly on your website, like BMW Zurich does.
+When a website visitor clicks on the button, they are redirected to a page with the WhatsApp number they can contact.

-Another option is to tie WhatsApp opt-in to a specific stage in the customer journey such as the check-out process.
-Customers making a purchase can actively agree to receive information about their order via WhatsApp or subscribe to your WhatsApp newsletter.
+Another option is to link WhatsApp to a relevant point in the customer journey, such as the checkout process.
+Customers who make a purchase can actively agree to receive information about their order via WhatsApp or subscribe to your WhatsApp newsletter.

-The easiest way to start with the WhatsApp Business API – Userlike
+The easiest way to get started with the WhatsApp Business Platform - Userlike

 - Data privacy is our top priority.
-As a German business, data privacy is our area of expertise.
+As a German business, data privacy is our top priority.
 When you connect the WhatsApp API with Userlike, all data will be end-to-end encrypted and securely stored on servers in Germany.

 - Built for professional service.
-Smart routing, tags, analytics and more.
-Userlike was built for customer communication and offers the features you need for efficient WhatsApp support.
+Smart routing, chatbots , analytics and more.
+Userlike was built for digital customer communication and offers the features you need for efficient WhatsApp support.
 Get your whole service team on board and engage in unlimited customer interactions.
 And if you’re already using the live chat by Userlike, we’ll just add the WhatsApp channel to your account.
 No need to introduce a new software or user interface.

 - Omni messaging in one solution.
 Most people are using WhatsApp but it’s not the only relevant contact channel.
-Consolidate all your customer interactions from all channels in one place – Userlike is your platform for web chat, WhatsApp, Facebook Messenger, Telegram and SMS.
+Bring your customer interactions from all channels together in one hub – Userlike is your platform for web chat, WhatsApp, Facebook Messenger, Telegram, Threema and SMS.

-If you are interested, please reach out to us through this form if you’re interested.
-We’re looking forward to hearing from you and getting you started with the WhatsApp Business API!
+If you are interested, please reach out to us.
+We look forward to hearing from you and helping you get started with our WhatsApp Business Platform!